What to expect from Samsung’s August foldable Unpacked event

 — Yogesh Brar (@heyitsyogesh) May 30, 2022

-Additionally, we’ll see some changes to the processor, as Samsung will reportedly use a trio of cameras with a 50-megapixel primary shooter, 12-megapixel ultra-wide, and a 12-megapixel 3x telephoto shooter.
+Additionally, we’ll see some changes to the processor, as Samsung will reportedly use a trio of cameras with a 50-megapixel primary shooter, 12-megapixel ultra-wide and a 12-megapixel 3x telephoto shooter.
 According to a tweet by Ice Universe, the 3x optical will be superior to all other Samsung devices, even the S22 Ultra.

 Samsung will also improve the under-display camera on the Fold 4.
 According to Brar, the Fold 4 will feature a 16-megapixel UDC, whereas last year’s only had a 4-megapixel sensor.